octokit/plugin-rest-endpoint-methods.js/docs/repos/listForOrg.md

 </td></tr>
 <tr><td>type</td><td>no</td><td>

 Specifies the types of repositories you want returned.
+If your organization is associated with an enterprise account using GitHub Enterprise Cloud or GitHub Enterprise Server 2.20+, `type` can also be `internal`.
+However, the `internal` value is not yet supported when a GitHub App calls this API with an installation access token.

 </td></tr>
 <tr><td>sort</td><td>no</td><td>